timnoot/Bad-apple-played-on-discord/README.md

 # Info
-This IS api abuse, as 15 bots were used to circumvent the rate limit, so I do not recommend doing this!
-However, only 2,191 messages were sent totalling about 12MB, which were later deleted, so I think the impact on Discord's infrastructure was negligible, especially considering that Discord constantly processes thousands of messages per second (if not tens or hundreds of thousands).
-No relevant spikes were visible on the API response time graph.
+This is abuse of the discord API since 15 bots were spamming messages.
+So I don't recommend doing this.
+On the other hand only 2195 messages were sent which were deleted later.
+So I think the impact on discord is not too bad.

 Made by: timnoot#8017 | inspired by: Lamp | Code: https://bit.ly/2Q6VjIW